On 12 November JPI Urban Europe’s 5th Policy Conference Stepping up the Game – Driving Urban Transitions takes place online. Register today!

 This first call on Positive Energy Districts and Neighbourhoods (PED) invites projects with focus on on PED/PEN implementation.

 Joining forces with SET Plan Action 3.2 on Smart Cities, JPI Urban Europe coordinates the “PED Programme”

-See the upcoming urban events!
+See our upcoming urban events!

 Download the SRIA, Projects Catalogue, Blarticles and more.

 Welcome to JPI Urban Europe’s interactive webinars about urban dilemmas and transition pathways.

 Sign up for our newsletter to receive invitations and our latest news!

 The SoHoLab project was a 3-year research addressing resident involvement, local knowledge and stakeholder collaboration in the context of the regeneration of large-scale social estates.
 The project identified Urban Living Labs as potentially innovative approaches to launch open and collaborative processes in the policy context of urban regeneration.
 Considering multiple failures of so-called ‘participatory approaches’, the SoHolab tried to find out which tools and methods could be applied in order...

 The full report can be downloaded here: Unfolding Dilemmas of Urban Public Spaces - Recommendations by JPI Urban Europe’s AGORA.
 Urban public spaces fulfil important societal functions and shape many of the characteristics of cities and urban areas.
 However, there are several dilemmas (competing goals, interests, strategies, wicked issues, etc.) involved in their development and maintenance.
 In simpler terms, addressing one issue/challenge in an urban context might have negative...